Does Legence Corp (LGN) Pay a Dividend? (2026)

 Does Legence Corp (LGN) pay a dividend?

-Legence Corp (LGN) currently returns little or nothing as a dividend.
+No. There is no dividend on LGN in our data and the yield is 0%.
 As of July 2026 Legence trades around $70 per share, roughly two and a half times its $28 September 2025 IPO price, for a market cap near $7.6 billion against trailing revenue of about $3.08 billion.
 GAAP net income is still thin (near breakeven on a trailing basis), so the market is valuing the company on rapid revenue growth, an expanding adjusted EBITDA margin, and a backlog that has more than doubled year over year.
 Management raised full-year 2026 guidance to roughly $4.1 billion to $4.3 billion in revenue and $470 million to $490 million in adjusted EBITDA.

 The bottom line on the LGN dividend